AhmadSakor/LegalTextSummarization/README.md

 ## 🌐 Created Knowledge Graph

-Below is a sample of the knowledge graph created:
+Below is a sample of the created knowledge graph:

 ![Knowledge Graph](./graph.png)